aaronbloomfield/ccc/hws/btcparser/index.md

 In particular, this JSON output need to be written to a file, NOT to standard output.
 The file name will just append ".json" to the input file name.
 If you are writing this file as you go, and you encounter an error, it's fine if you have a partially written JSON file -- we aren't going to check it if there are errors.

 You can verify that it is valid JSON by running it through JSON's lint: `jsonlint-php blk00000-first10.blk.json`.
-This program is installed on the Linux VirtualBox image.
-If you not using VirtualBox, you can install it yourself, or use online sites such as [these](https://jsonlint.com/).
+You can search for how to install that program on your operating system, or use online sites such as [these](https://jsonlint.com/).
 You can also use a one-line Python command to test it:

 ```
 $ cat blk00000-b0.blk.json | python3 -c "import json,sys; json.load(sys.stdin)"